SECURITY BREACH? CALL 888.234.5990 EXT 9999

 • Automated Response: AI triggers predefined security responses without manual intervention, significantly reducing the window of exposure.

-• Predictive Analytics: Anticipating future threats based on trends, enabling proactive defense measures.
+• Predictive Analytics: Anticipating future and actual threats based on trends, enabling proactive defense measures.

 Conclusion